 Fortunately, it’s very easy to copyright your own work.
 In fact, in the United States, just creating the story and putting a copyright notice in the body technically copyrights that work.
 Though that’s not quite enough to protect you in the event someone steals your work and sells it as their own.
 That’s why the US Copyright Office hosts a repository of copyrighted works.

 How To Copyright A Book

 There are two parts to copyrighting your book.
 First, you need to create a copyright page that lists you as the copyright holder, including the copyright symbol and the year in which you created this original work.
 This is a necessary part of your book’s front matter and should be included in anything you publish.

 This is the easiest part of claiming your copyright and protecting your work.
 You can easily get an idea about what the page should look like from any book on your bookshelf.
-Some will have a lot of material–such as mention of people, places, or events that are fictitious but related to actual events or notices about original artwork.
+Some will have a lot of material–such as the mention of people, places, or events that are fictitious but related to actual events or notices about the original artwork.